 [intro music]

-Cinema has undoubtedly taken over the world.
-Aside from a few remote tribes most people all over the world have seen or heard about a movie in some way.
-I realized how influential cinema can be as a cultural agent and decided to focus on the MCU and Black panther for its role as a cultural agent.
+Cinema has a unique power in that it calls to our imagination to create entire universes.
+At the same time, it can speak to our own world and be highly influential as a cultural agent.
+We can see these two possibilities in the films from the Marvel Comic Universe, particularly the recent film Black panther..

 [Samples of various MCU movies]

-Even if you’ve never read a comic chances are you’ve heard or seen a movie from Marvel Cinematic Unvierse or MCU.
+Even if you’ve never read a comic chances are you’ve seen a movie from Marvel Cinematic Unvierse or MCU.
 The MCU is an American media series featuring a vast shared universe full of superheroes, villians, and a ton of action.
 It is produced by Marvel Studios and is roughly based around the storylines and characters present in the comics.

 [Comic sound effects]

-At this point the MCU lineup of around 20 plus movies and 11 tv shows, there is no question as to how much of a powerhouse the MCU has become in this era of cinema.
-With many things this large, people are influenced by them and they act as cultural agents.
+At this point the MCU lineup includes 20 plus movies and 11 tv shows, there is no question as to how much of a powerhouse the MCU has become in this era of cinema.
+And with this powerful presence comes the ability to act as a cultural agent.

 [Black Panther sound bite]

 By far the most culturally significant MCU movie was Black Panther [Wakanda forever].
 According to [Typing sounds] twitter, it was the most tweeted about film in 2017 despite not releasing until 2018.
-One of the reasons for the buzz was the predominately black cast and purposeful “blackness” of the themes within it.
-It was relatively for a movie of this magnitude to be this rooted in black american and black African cultures.
-The representation of these different aspects of blackness was revolutionary even in this modern and socially conscious era.
+One of the reasons for the buzz was the predominately black cast and purposeful “blackness” of the themes.
+It was relatively rare for a movie of this magnitude to be this rooted in black american and black African cultures..

 [Data searching sounds]